Usha Khanna: Biography

 Born in Gwalior, her father, Manohar Khanna, was a lyricist and singer, working as Assistant Superintendent in the Water Works Department in the then Gwalior State.
-When he came to Bombay (now Mumbai) for some work in 1946 he by chance met Jaddanbai who was mother of Hindi film actress Nargis Dutt.
+When he came to Mumbai for some work in 1946 he by chance met Jaddanbai who was mother of Hindi film actress Nargis Dutt.
 On her request he started writing gazals for Hindi films by the name, Jaaved Anwar.
 He was getting a monthly salary of Rs.
 250 in Gwalior State and Jaddanabi offered him Rs.
 800 for 3 gazals which he wrote for Jaddanbai's Nargis Art Productions film, Romeo Juliet.

 The popular music director O. P. Nayyar introduced Usha Khanna to Sashadhar Mukherjee, a powerful man in the Indian film industry at that time.
 She sang a song for Mukherjee, and when he realised that she had composed the song on her own, he told her to compose two songs per day for one year.
 After a few months, Mukherjee signed her as the composer for his movie Dil Deke Dekho (1959) as a music composer.
 The film, which also introduced the actress Asha Parekh, became a big hit, and Mukherjee hired her again for another Asha Parekh starrer Hum Hindustani (1961).

 After she started composing music for Hindi movies, Usha Khanna struggled to establish herself as a music director, despite producing many hit songs.
 She often collaborated with Asha Bhosle, who referred to Usha Khanna as her daughter, and Mohammed Rafi.
 This trio produced many hit songs.
 Some of songs sung by Mohammed Rafi under composition of Usha Khanna are in Dil Deke Dekho (1959), Hawas (1974), Saajan Ki Saheli (1981), and Aap To Aise Na The (1980).

 Saawan Kumar was often the lyricist for Usha Khanna, and wrote most of the lyrics for her songs.
 He directed and produced eleven movies she scored the music for.